-In the 1980’s she earned her B.F.A. in Art History / Studio Art at Concordia University in Montreal.
+In the 1980s she earned a B.F.A. in Art History / Studio Art at Concordia University in Montreal.
 She became interested in smoke firing and her work turned towards more sculptural vessels.
-It is perhaps in her burnished smoke-fired work that the influence of her studies in biology and fascination with form and pattern in natural organisms is most apparent.
+It is perhaps in her burnished smoke-fired work that the influence of her studies in biology and fascination with form and surface pattern is most apparent, as well as the semitropical plant life, art and architecture of West Africa.

 Audrey has been a part-time instructor of ceramics at the Visual Arts Centre, Montreal since 1978.
 She has exhibited nationally and internationally, and has been the recipient of several awards for her Ceramic vessels, including the province of Quebec’s Prix special Gaétan Baudin pour “qualité et originalité d’ouvre”.